 In 2004 Bell also issued a fine documentary, A blind singer’s story: 50 years of life and work in Hong Kong.

-For the Cantonese diaspora, note
+For the Cantonese diaspora in the USA, note

 - Bell Yung, Uncle Ng Comes to America: Chinese narrative songs of immigration and love (2013),